Dfenestrator/GooPyCharts/compareToMatplotlib.md

 - Works without numpy - just uses Python lists

 ## Disadvantages
 - Limited features.
-Matplotlib has a lot more features and is overall more powerful
+Matplotlib has a lot more features and is overall much more powerful
 - Dynamic graph resizing
+- Performance - Matplotlib handles large amounts of data better